 A decaying society

 A “strong society”, whether it’s a welfare society or a dictatorship, must have resort to doctrinal concepts, detailed legislation, social engineering, etc. Yet the ambitious efforts only contribute to society’s demise.
 Sweden’s strong welfare system is today undergoing decay.
-A perfectly bizarre example is the way in which people, especially immigrants from Africa’s horn, are making use of their right to social allowance and child benefit in order to give birth to very many children, sometimes more than ten.
-People from this part of the world have their roots in a matriarchal culture, meaning that motherhood, in itself, and to beget many children, is regarded as model conduct.
+A perfectly bizarre example is the way in which citizens, especially immigrants from Africa’s horn, are making use of their right to social allowance and child benefit in order to give birth to many children, sometimes more than ten.
+Immigrants from this part of the world have their roots in a matriarchal culture, meaning that motherhood, in itself, and to beget many children, is viewed as model conduct.
 To have many children, combined with little or no work, is regarded as a marker of status.
-Thus, many people are today building a life exclusively on the shoulders of other people, relying wholly on the welfare system.
+Thus, many a citizen is today building a life exclusively on the shoulders of others, relying wholly on the welfare system.

-Historically, only the mystic has been able to lead a symbolical life, provided that he kept silent about it.
+Historically, only the mystic has been able to lead the symbolic life, provided that he kept silent about it.
 Discursive information has a much higher status than non-discursive symbolic imagery, an imbalance that needs to be rectified.
 Rejecting literalism and rationalism is today becoming more and more urgent, because collective neurosis is on the horizon.
 Campbell (1968) discusses this problem:

 [When] the symbolic forms in which wisdom-lore has been everywhere embodied are interpreted not as referring primarily to any supposed or even actual historical personages or events, but psychologically, properly “spiritually,” as referring to the inward potentials of our species, there then appears through all something that can be properly termed a philosophia perennis of the human race, which, however, is lost to view when the texts are interpreted literally, as history, in the usual ways of harshly orthodox thought.